nipraxis/summer-2023/index.md

 If you have any questions, or you have any problems forming a group, please contact one of the instructors by email - see the [staff page](staff).

+## Certificate and credit

+We will send you a certificate of completion, when you finish the course, and the assignments.
+In particular, you will need to finish the final project, to get a certificate.

+If you want credit for this course with your institution, feel free to put your administration in touch with us — we will try to arrange that, if practical.